Michaeloyas/software-installation/README.md

     ```bash
     sudo apt-get install -y firefox-esr
     ```
-    You'll see that the status says "installed," which means that the process was successfully completed!
+    You'll see that the status is "installed," indicating that the process was completed!

 ### Windows OS